To view the current handbooks, please see Parent Student Handbooks.

 - Skirts and shorts must be worn with a hem that reaches the tips of the fingers when arms are extended down the thigh.

-- No shoes with open toes and/or open backs (flip flops, sandals, clogs, crocs, etc.)
+- No shoes with open toes and/or open backs (flip flops, sandals, clogs, etc.).
+Students should wear shoes that are appropriate for physical education.

 - Sun protective clothing (including hats, caps, sunglasses) are permitted when outdoors.